 If you prefer to always view the website in English, please click here.

-How much is paid in taxes on electricity in Spain?
+How much taxes will be paid on electricity in Spain in 2025?

 VAT on electricity

 VAT is Value Added Tax.
-This is a consumption tax that exists in many countries, including Spain.
+It is a tax on consumption that exists in many countries, including Spain.
 It forms the basis of the Spanish indirect taxation system.
-It was first introduced in 1986 and was reformed in 1992 to adapt to the European single market.
+It was introduced in 1986 and reformed in 1992 to bring it into line with the European single market.

 In Spain, VAT is divided into three types: